 Points Racing takes place on Sunday afternoons between March and October with Wednesday evening Points Racing additionally taking place between May August.
 Racing is for all Members who wish to compete in a range of classes.
 A prizegiving for all competitions is held at the end of the season normally during October or November.
 Course sizes are designed to suit all ages and abilities.

 A Junior Regatta is held during June or July specifically for the Junior Members to encourage their participation in the sport.
-The club has also attained the 'RYA Champion Club' status and there are 10 RYA Club Race Coaches.
+The club has also attained the 'RYA Champion Club' status ( updated to RYA NI Pathway Club) and there are 10 or more RYA Club Race Coaches.

 During April & May Saturday & Sunday Morning Race Training is available for the Juniors in order to develop their skills with the intention of them competing in the Topper Traveller Series and the NI Youth Championships.

 Each year County Antrim Yacht Club hosts the Annual Regatta at which the Members compete along with Members of other Clubs.
 This is generally the largest event on the Club's calendar during the sailing season.
 This provides a great experience for Members to compete, meet and socialise with other Clubs.

 Today's members have the benefits of a clubhouse situated in one of the most picturesque settings for a yacht club in the UK which has had a refurbishment and extension completed in August 2009.